 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.

 Legislative elections took place in October 2014, and Beji Caid Essebsi became the country’s first democratically elected President in December 2014.
 The current government under Prime Minister Youssef Chahed was approved in parliament on 26 August 2016.

-Demonstrations sparked by economic, political or religious tensions may occur.
+Demonstrations sparked by economic, political or religious tensions often occur.
 Most protests are peaceful, but some have affected key services, disrupted traffic or have become violent, especially in Tunisia’s south and interior.